rstudio/a-flexdashboard-for-google-analytics/README.md

-# A Flexdashboard for Blog with Google Analytics
+# Custom Google Analytics Dashboards with R Code

 This is a supporting repository for a blog.rstudio.com blog post about building a flexdashboard for Google Analytics.